 Affidavits

-Affidavits, legal documents containing a sworn statement of fact, play a vital role.
+Affidavits, and legal documents containing a sworn statement of fact, play a vital role.
 Individuals use them to present evidence in legal proceedings, confirming the declarant’s assertions under penalty of perjury.
 They’re common in litigation cases and administrative processes where accurate testimonies are required.

 Deeds

 Deeds represent instruments used to transfer property ownership.
-They detail the parties involved, property description, and the rights being transferred.
+They detail the parties involved, the property description, and the rights being transferred.
 Real estate transactions heavily rely on deeds to formalize ownership changes, ensuring legal compliance through notarial acknowledgment.

 Powers of Attorney